1 Billion Acres At Risk For Catastrophic Wildfires, U.S. Forest Service Warns

 "Our national priority is to improve the condition of our nation's forests and grasslands," Christiansen said.

-As per a controversial Trump administration executive order pushing for "active forest management," the agency was directed to treat 3.5 million acres this year alone, though they're behind target due to weather and administrative holdups.
+In line with a controversial Trump administration executive order pushing for "active forest management," the agency was directed to treat 3.5 million acres this year alone, though it's behind target because of weather and administrative holdups.
 Part of the administration policy has also included an attempt to ramp up commercial logging on federal lands, an objective that conservation groups say will not reduce fire risk, unlike clearing of the smaller diameter wood that the timber industry has so far found little market for.

 Christiansen defends what she calls an all-of-the-above approach.

-"We are certainly focused on the timber outputs but that is only one of the critical measures," she says.
+"We are certainly focused on the timber outputs, but that is only one of the critical measures," she says.
 "We are tracking with laser focus our hazardous fuels reduction and our watershed health and restoration as well."

-Christiansen's comments follow one of the worst wildfire seasons in American history last year.
-Wildfires in northern California destroyed parts of whole cities and killed nearly 100 people.
+Christiansen's comments follow one of the worst wildfire seasons in U.S. history last year.
+Wildfires in Northern California destroyed parts of whole cities and killed nearly 100 people.

-Even with the push for more mitigation under Christiansen, the Forest Service is still predicting it could spend upwards of $2.5 billion just fighting fires this year alone.
-The agency was budgeted $1.7 billion, and will likely again have to transfer money from existing forest management and fire mitigation programs to cover the difference, a paradoxical problem that won't end until reforms kick in next year.
+Even with the push for more mitigation under Christiansen, the Forest Service is predicting it could spend upward of $2.5 billion just fighting fires this year alone.
+The agency was budgeted $1.7 billion and will likely again have to transfer money from existing forest management and fire mitigation programs to cover the difference, a paradoxical problem that won't end until reforms kick in next year.

 NPR's Up First is the news you need to start your day.